ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 the cache

-will make the executor look for the query in the query cache.
+makes the executor look for the query in the query results cache.

 When the query cache mode is off

-, the executor will not look for the query in the cache.
+, the executor does not look for the query in the cache.

 The cache